coder/docs/workspaces/workspaces-as-code/index.md

 templates**.

 [Workspace templates](./templates.md) are declarative YAML files that describe how to configure workspaces and their supporting infrastructure.
+Both `.yaml` and `.yml` extensions are supported.

 ## Requirements

 - You must configure a [Git OAuth service of your choice](../../admin/git.md)
 - The image you use in your template **must** have been [imported](../../images/importing.md) into Coder
-- A `.coder/coder.yaml` file exists in your repository.
+- A `.coder/<template-name>.yaml` file exists in your repository.

 ## Creating a workspace template